A special dish for Dad

 Grandma

-My Dutch mom can cook really well.
-She tells us a lot about her mother who was a star in the kitchen roasting meat and baking bread.
+My (Dutch) mother is a very good cook.
+She herself talks about her mother, who was a star in the kitchen, roasting meat and baking bread

-Hope you will enjoy Indonesian food the way I do.
-If you get the hang of it, you will notice how easy it is and you can make crazy tasty food from almost nothing ;-).
+I hope you will enjoy making Indonesian food as I do.
+Once you get going, you’ll notice how easy it is.
+You can make incredibly delicious food with almost nothing 😉.

 Contact